bmbalcuns/capstone/proposal.md

 As a logged-in user, I want to be able to add new beverages, so I can share ones that I know with others.
 - Allow the user to add new beverages and all relevant information (required) to the full list of beverages.
-- Create "edit" functionality and allow the user to edit (only) new beverages that they have added.
+- Create "edit" functionality and allow the user to edit (only) new beverages that they have previously added.
 - Include new beverages in general and logged-in user lists and searches.

-As the administrator, I want to ensure that this application provides a running list of various types of beverages only, because that is its sole purpose.
+As the administrator, I want to ensure that this application provides a running list of various types of beverages ONLY, because that is its sole purpose.
 - Create "flag"/"report" functionality to allow general and logged-in users to bring list items up for review (do not allow "remove" functionality).
 - Review list items and return/edit/remove them as necessary.